Find the perfect high-speed connection for your remote home with our breakdown of top satellite, 5G, and fixed wireless options.

 Cons:

 Viasat is a traditional geostationary (GEO) satellite provider.
-While the technology is older than Starlink’s, Viasat offers coverage across most of the continental United States.
-If you live in a canyon or a remote forest where cell towers don’t reach, Viasat can almost certainly get you online.
+While the technology operates from a higher orbit than Starlink’s, Viasat’s major advantage is its massive footprint.
+Viasat offers coverage across almost 100% of the continental United States.
+If you live at the bottom of a canyon or tucked deep into a remote forest where mobile cell towers simply can’t reach, Viasat can almost certainly get you online.

-Viasat offers higher speed tiers than its main competitor, Hughesnet, with plans offering up to 100–150 Mbps in select areas.
-However, be wary of the “soft” data caps.
-Once you exceed your premium data allowance, your speeds may be prioritized behind other traffic, which can feel like throttling during busy evening hours.
+Viasat generally provides higher speed tiers than its main legacy competitor, Hughesnet, with premium plans offering up to 150 Mbps in select areas.
+However, you need to monitor your usage closely.
+Viasat enforces “soft” data caps.
+Once you burn through your monthly premium data allowance, your speeds aren’t cut off entirely, but they will be deprioritized behind other traffic.
+During busy evening hours, this can feel incredibly slow.

 Pros:

-- Higher max speeds than other GEO providers
+- Higher max speeds than other GEO satellite providers

 Cons:

-Hughesnet is a long-standing player in the rural market.
-It is often compared directly in a “Starlink vs Hughesnet” debate, but they serve different needs.
-Hughesnet is generally more affordable and easier to acquire without a waitlist.
-It uses GEO satellites, so you will experience higher latency, but for checking email, browsing the news, and basic social media use, it is a functional and budget-friendly option.
+Hughesnet is a long-standing, trusted player in the rural market.
+While it is often compared directly in a “Starlink vs. Hughesnet” debate, the reality is that they serve entirely different needs and budgets.
+Hughesnet is significantly more affordable and much easier to acquire without waiting on a long hardware shipping list.
+It also relies on GEO satellites, meaning you will experience that characteristic high latency.
+However, for a household focused on checking email, reading the news, and basic social media scrolling, it is a perfectly functional and budget-friendly option.

 Pros: